Support Suppliers (SRM)

 Supply Chain Influence Checklist

-This interactive checklist created by MVO Nederland provides guidance on how influence your suppliers’ sustainability performance by taking targeted actions.
+This interactive checklist created by MVO Nederland provides guidance on how to influence your suppliers’ sustainability performance by taking targeted actions.

 Labour Share and Value Distribution cover